 Pharmacological inhibition of the CDK2/9 isoforms, by medicines like fadraciclib, has been shown to have potent anticancer effects in preclinical and clinical studies against certain cancer types, including some that are resistant to approved treatments.
 It is hoped that treatment with fadraciclib will result in clinically relevant, tumor cell death in patients with selected cancer types.
-Fadraciclib inhibits CDK2, which is activated by Cyclin E, an oncogene to which cancer cells become addicted.
-CDK2/9 inhibitors may be able to overcome cyclin E-dependent resistance to CDK4/6 inhibitor plus hormone therapy regimens when given in combination with one or more of these agents.
+Fadraciclib inhibits CDK2, which is activated by Cyclin E, an oncogene to which cancer cells become addicted and CDK9 which regulates transcription of certain genes through phosphorylation of RNA polymerase II .
+We believe that CDK2 and CDK9 inhibition together may be superior to CDK2 or CDK9 inhibition alone.

 The FDA approved CDK4/6 inhibitors, palbociclib, ribociclib and abemaciclib, represent an important therapeutic advance and are associated with clinically meaningful survival advantages with good tolerability when combined with hormone therapy versus hormone therapy alone in patients with hormone receptor positive, HER2-negative breast cancer.
-Recent clinical data show that treatment failure after CDK4/6 inhibitors is associated with amplification of cyclin E (Turner NC et al, JCO, 2019).
+Clinical data show that treatment failure after CDK4/6 inhibitors is associated with amplification of cyclin E (Turner NC et al, JCO, 2019).
 Treatment of patients failing CDK4/6 inhibitors with CDK2/9 inhibitors, such as fadraciclib, may provide extended benefit to these patients.
 Preclinical data suggest that treatment of HER2-positive breast cancer cells resistant to standard of care trastuzumab with a combination of trastuzumab and fadraciclib results in regression of these difficult to treat cancer cells (Scaltriti M et al, PNAS, 2011).